Adversary-in-the-Middle

 Adversaries may attempt to position themselves between two or more networked devices to support follow-on behaviors such as Transmitted Data Manipulation or Endpoint Denial of Service.

-Adversary-in-the-Middle can be achieved through several mechanisms, such as a malicious application registering itself as a VPN client.
-By doing this, the adversary can effectively redirect device traffic to wherever they want.
-However, registering as a VPN client requires user consent on both Android and iOS.
-Additionally, on iOS, the application requires a special entitlement that must be granted by Apple.
-Alternatively, if an application is able to escalate privileges, it can potentially utilize those privileges to gain access to network traffic.
+Adversary-in-the-Middle can be achieved through several mechanisms.
+For example, a malicious application may register itself as a VPN client, effectively redirecting device traffic to adversary-owned resources.
+Registering as a VPN client requires user consent on both Android and iOS; additionally, a special entitlement granted by Apple is needed for iOS devices.
+Alternatively, a malicious application with escalation privileges may utilize those privileges to gain access to network traffic.

 Outside of a mobile device, adversaries may be able to capture traffic by employing a rogue base station or Wi-Fi access point.
 These devices will allow adversaries to capture network traffic after it has left the device, while it is flowing to its destination.
-On a local network, enterprise techniques could be used, such as DNS redirection or DNS poisoning.
+On a local network, enterprise techniques could be used, such as ARP Cache Poisoning or DHCP Spoofing.

-If applications properly encrypt their network traffic, sensitive data may not be accessible an adversary, depending on the point of capture.
+If applications properly encrypt their network traffic, sensitive data may not be accessible to adversaries, depending on the point of capture.
+For example, properly implementing Apple’s Application Transport Security (ATS) and Android’s Network Security Configuration (NSC) may prevent sensitive data leaks.[4]

 ID: T1638